codesciousness/e-commerce-app/README.md

 ## Features

 I chose to implement the E-commerce Store application utilizing React and Redux, and added a few additonal features as well.
 The home page was created with a large hero section with a user interactive slideshow.
 The products returned by the database can be filtered using the category filters and/or by search terms.
 Orders can be canceled as long as they are in processing status and the order history can also be sorted by date.
 Under the user's profile there is a change password option.
 Third-party registration and authentication was implemented utilizing Google, and the recommended Stripe payment processor functionality was added.
 I integrated error states into each component with custom error messages passed from the server.
 Lastly, I created an animated product loader component and a spinning loader that I utilized for loading states throughout the app.
-The application has responsive layout changes for all device types and is deployed via Heroku at [Plus Ultra Store](https://plus-ultra-store.herokuapp.com/).
+The application has responsive layout changes for all device types and is deployed via Google Cloud and CapRover at [Plus Ultra Store](https://e-commerce-app.projects.mycodefolio.com/).

 ## Technologies